OUR METHOD

 Journalling, debriefing, soliciting and giving feedback, observing impacts and behaviours, shadowing or mentoring, research, storytelling, conflict resolution, redefining beliefs. keep as is and add.
 Some of my favourite leaders in this are Dr. Diane Davey, Dr. Tasha Eurich learning page, Leeann Renninger co-founder of Lifelabs

 In 2026, I was on vacation in New Zealand during the cyclone.
-The purpose of my trip to explore, learn, and experience the culture didn’t change just because the weather did.
+The original purpose of my trip—to explore, learn, and experience the culture—didn’t change just because the weather did.
 I just needed the right tools and small adjustments to stay on course.
 I had an umbrella, but I quickly realized I couldn’t use it the same way everywhere.
-Depending on the direction of the wind as I walked exploring volcanos and culture, I had to adjust my grip and angle so it would protect me without flipping inside out.
-Sometimes the wind pushed me forward; other times it slowed me down.
-It became a simple lesson in awareness and adaptation.
+I had to adjust my grip and angle so the umbrella would protect me without flipping inside out.
+The wind frequently changed directions while I explored volcanos and cultural attractions.
+Sometimes its force pushed me forward; other times it slowed me down.
+This became a simple lesson in awareness and adaptation.
 Like adjusting sails, I had to respond to changing conditions rather than fight them.

 Examples